 As a result, the contest successfully attracted 194 players with 94 submitted implementations which were all broken in the end for a total of 877 individual breaks.
 Only 13 implementations survived for more than 1 day.
 These results once again demonstrate that the attackers prevail in the current cat-and-mouse game.
-Nevertheless, there were interesting designs submitted that worth further discussion and investigation.
+Nevertheless, many interesting designs were submitted that are worth further discussion and investigation.

 Adoring Poitras.
-The strongest implementation in terms of survival time, named Adoring Poitras,5, was submitted by Biryukov and Udovenko from the University of Luxembourg.
+The strongest implementation in terms of survival time, named Adoring Poitras1, was submitted by Biryukov and Udovenko from the University of Luxembourg.
 In the sequel, we sometimes refer to this implementation as the challenge.
 Its source code makes about 28MB.
-As it includes two long strings with extended ASCII characters [ISO], it takes more than 30 hours for some compilers (e.g. Clang) to finish the compilation.6
+Interestingly, as it includes two long strings with extended ASCII characters [2], it takes more than 30 hours for some compilers (e.g. Clang, which is not the reference compiler) to finish the compilation.2